Broughty Ferry: Architecture

 A small village existed from the 15th century.
 Some of the original one and two storey houses from the 18th century survive, close to the harbour.
-In the 19th century.
-At the beginning of the 19th century Charles Hunter drew up plans on a gridiron layout and the area was greatly expanded in size.
+At the beginning of the 19th century, Charles Hunter drew up plans on a gridiron layout and the area was greatly expanded in size.
 This gridiron plan and its 19th century housing survives.

-In the later 19th century Dundee built its fame on the three industries of "Jute, Jam & Journalism" - a phrase synonymous with all those who love Dundee.
-The economic drive from these industries - particularly the jute - was led by the jute barons.
+In the later 19th century, Dundee built its fame on the three industries of "Jute, Jam & Journalism".
+The economic drive from these industries - particularly jute - was led by the jute barons.
 These captains of industry built their mansions and superior villas on the slopes at the 'West End' - above the city of Dundee - and on the raised slopes of Broughty Ferry: the suburb which found itself transformed from fishing village to fashionable "Brighton of the North".
-In particular streets such as Camphill Road which held huge mansions such as Carbet Castle.
+In particular, streets such as Hill Street and Camphill Road were subject to construction of opulent mansions such as Castleroy and Carbet Castle, respectively.

 In their book "Dundee: an illustrated architectural guide", McKean & Walker describe Broughty Ferry as "once one of the richest suburbs in Europe".
 "This mid to late-Victorian suburb remains private on its plateau high above the shore: few main roads, minor ones framed by stone walls and mature trees".
 Dundee architect, Charles Soutar, is reported to have lived at Harecraig House (built 1835) between 1928 and 1947, having designed it as a “dowar house” (residence of a widow).
 Despite "one of the best views in the Ferry, right across the Tay into Fife”, nine bedrooms and B-listing it has come into disrepair.
 Declining numbers of residents requiring such palatial houses, mean most of these beautiful buildings have, over the years, been converted into hotels and care homes or divided into flats as happened to another of Soutar's designs: Aystree House (26 Victoria Rd, DD5 1BJ).
 The original owner, Colonel Smith, was clearly an influential director of the High School of Dundee as one of their four houses is named Aystree, after his house.
 It is said that "the Liberty of London wood panelling in the entrance hall looks as impressive today as it would have done when the Edwardian mansion was built" over a century ago in 1903; Soutar clearly had a loose budget on this project.

 Education

-There are three primary schools in Broughty Ferry.
+There are three primary schools in Broughty Ferry: